PhantomMC/PhantomMini/README.md

 To install MicroPython on most linux distros, see [this guide](https://www.raspberrypi.org/forums/viewtopic.php?p=1456736).<br />
 To install MicroPython on a [SBM](https://en.wikipedia.org/wiki/Single-board_microcontroller), see [this guide](https://docs.wemos.cc/en/latest/tutorials/w600/get_started_with_micropython_w600.html).<br />
-To install MicroPython for Mac, Slackware, or RHEL based systems, (https://en.wikipedia.org/wiki/Single-board_microcontroller), see [this guide](https://github.com/micropython/micropython/wiki/Getting-Started#unix).<br />
+To install MicroPython for Mac, Slackware, or RHEL based systems, (https://en.wikipedia.org/wiki/Single-board_microcontroller), see [this guide].<br />
 To install MicroPython for Windows, see [this guide](https://github.com/micropython/micropython/tree/master/ports/windows#building-under-cygwin)

 Once MicroPython has been installed, to run phantom, use `python phantom.py`